RIAPS/riaps.github.io/tutorials/models.md

 ## Application Model and Deployment Files Tutorial

-In RIAPS, applications consists of components (written as Python modules or compiled into C++ shared libraries), additional libraries the application needs, and descriptions of the application architecture and how it should be deployed on a network or RIAPS nodes.
+In RIAPS, applications consists of components (written as Python modules), additional libraries the application needs, and descriptions of the application architecture and how it should be deployed on a network or RIAPS nodes.
 Applications are described using a model file (*.riaps*) that define component port types (and, implicitly, connections among those ports), the messages passed between or within components, and how the components are utilized to create actors.
 The deployment model (*.depl*) defines the expected configuration of the application on a specific network setup.

 ### Page Contents